estebansolo/python30/docs/01_args_and_kwargs.md

 ## Python Example

-If we see the Python documentation, the [print](https://docs.python.org/3/library/functions.html#print) function makes use of *args, in its case and as I indicated at the beginning, it is not necessary that it is called this way.
+If you see the Python documentation, the [print](https://docs.python.org/3/library/functions.html#print) function makes use of *args, in its case and as I indicated at the beginning, it is not necessary that it is called this way.

 `print(*objects, sep=' ', end='\n', file=sys.stdout, flush=False)`